My screen heroes are Werner Herzog, David Lynch and Pier Paolo Pasolini.

 They use classical myths and stories to talk about contemporary issues and there’s a such a vérité sense of ‘get the f*#king camera rolling and get on with it!’ that it feels like what is on screen is real, no matter how weird and outlandish what is happening might be.

-The Gospel According to St. Matteo creeps into this along with the more obvious allusions to Vertigo and The Seventh Seal.
+The Gospel According to St. Matteo creeps into this video I made in 2018 for Steve’s 9th Incarnation, along with the more obvious allusions to Vertigo and The Seventh Seal.
 I’m not really interested in aping the cinema of the past though, its just a form of shorthand, like music, with which to quickly explain a direction of travel or suggest an idea.

 Francis Ford Coppola said something interesting about cinema in 1977.
 He said film wouldn’t become a true art form until the real democratization of the means of production.